Current Ph.D. Students

 Interests: Roman Egypt, Neoplatonism, Hermetism, Esotericism.
 I am interested in the thoughts and emotions--the mentalities--even more, the imaginations--of late antique writers, readers, and thinkers for whom self-deification was seen as an option on their horizons.
 What did it mean to "become a god"?
 What are the underlying assumptions about selves and the divine that allow for the possibility of self-deification?

-Fields: Native American, Colonial America, Atlantic World
+Fields: Native American, Colonial America in the Atlantic World, Colonial Latin America

 Education: B.A., History, Gettysburg College (2005); M.A., History, (Concentration: Atlantic World; Secondary fields: Colonial America and Early Modern Europe), Villanova University (2009)